ashvegeta/Neural-Network/README.md

 w.r.t the weights i.e
                         dE/dW(L)

-2. we will use chain rule th find out the above derivative so we can update the weights of each layer
+2. we will use chain rule to find out the above derivative so we can update the weights of each layer

          given E=sum((hyp-y)^2) and the activation function is f(z)=1/(1+exp(-z)) where z=sum(W.a(L-1)) and (a(L-1)-> activation of previous layer) dE/dW(L)=dE/da * da/df * df/dW (where a->activation of layer l , z->activation fucntion , W->weights)